- Programs & Services

-At Marina Del Rey Hospital, our highly skilled general surgeons provide patients with the most innovative diagnostic techniques and best surgical care when it comes to dealing with medical emergencies like acute appendicitis.
+At Cedars-Sinai Marina del Rey Hospital, our highly skilled general surgeons provide patients with the most innovative diagnostic techniques and best surgical care when it comes to dealing with medical emergencies like acute appendicitis.

 Appendicitis is the acute inflammation of the appendix, a small pouch that is found on the lower-right side of the abdomen.
 The appendix is shaped like a tube and is attached to the large intestine and is sometimes referred to as the vermiform appendix.
 This small tube-shaped organ is responsible for holding all of the good bacteria that help aid in normal digestion and fight off digestive infections.
 Appendicitis is a medical emergency.
 When a patient experiences the symptoms of appendicitis, they should seek medical care immediately.
 If left untreated, the appendix could rupture, leading to rapid spread of infection in the abdominal cavity, or peritonitis.